klinh6/hello-world/README.md

 # hello-world
-Well hello everyone! lets crack some codes
+Well hello everyone!
+Just an old soul trying to learn new tech!